ucsf-wynton/wynton-website-hpc/docs/hpc/about/user-agreement.md

  * By using the Wynton HPC environment, you agree to abide by the statement of its [Purpose, Principles and Governance] as well as the [UCSF Minimum Security Standards](https://it.ucsf.edu/standard-guideline/ucsf-650-16-addendum-b-ucsf-minimum-security-standards-electronic-information).

+ * P4 data, which includes PHI, is prohibited.
+P3 data may only be used in "Wynton Protected” via a “protected” account.
+[Refer to UCSF Policy 650-16 Addendum F, UCSF Data Classification Standard](https://it.ucsf.edu/standard-guideline/ucsf-policy-650-16-addendum-f-ucsf-data-classification-standard).

- * Users who wish to access protected data such as Protected Health Information (PHI) are required to log into node(s) that implement enhanced security such as additional access restrictions and relevant HIPAA compliance measures.
+ * Users who wish to access P3 protected data are required to log into node(s) that implement enhanced security, such as additional access restrictions.

  * The PI is responsible for ensuring that users are listed on the Institutional Review Board (IRB) approval letter before they